The Practice (PCK) of Teaching Mathematics (9888.2)

 Approval of extenuating circumstances will be dependent upon the production of supporting documentation and at the discretion of the unit convener.

 All assessment items required to be submitted online must be submitted via the appropriate Canvas drop box.
 It is the student's responsibility to upload the correct and corresponding draft or assessment item to the right submission section.
 Assignments must be submitted in a format accessible to the assessor(s), as stated on the relevant canvas site.
-If the unit convener and/or tutor are unable to access a submission, a standard late penalty of 5% of the total marks possible for the task may be applied per day until the assignment is made accessible.
+If the unit convener and/or tutor are unable to access a submission, or if no submission has been made by the due date and time, a standard late penalty of 10% of the total marks possible for the task may be applied per day, for three days, after which the submission will receive a score of ‘0' in keeping with UC's Assessment Policy.

 Special assessment requirements